ft/ufw/doc/pages/maintainer.md

   This report should be reviewed regularly and test coverage should be improved if possible.

+- `tools/generate-diffstat.sh`: This is a little helper to generate `diff-stat` usable for updating the `CHANGES` file.

 - `tools/release-tests.sh`: Finally, this programs runs all sorts of tests and creates a report about any issues it encounters.
 If this tool is happy, a release can probably be pushed to public `git` repositories.